 If you are a candidate for bariatric surgery, you will likely be referred for evaluation and consultation with a psychologist.
 Although this may seem surprising to you, it has become a routine part of your preparation for surgery.
 Your follow-up care will be provided by a team of professionals and each of them, including a dietitian, exercise therapist and psychologist, will need to become more familiar with you and your individual situation and needs.

-To learn more about bariatric surgery, please visit the “Obesity Treatments” section on the OAC Web site.
+To learn more about bariatric surgery, please click here.

 Additional Treatment Options